 3.5 Inspection and Acceptance of Certificates

-You agree to immediately inspect the contents of Your Certificate (“Initial Inspection”), and to immediately request revocation if you become aware of any inaccuracies, errors, defects, or other problems (collectively, “Certificate Problems”) with Your Certificate.
+You warrant to ISRG and the public-at-large, and You agree, that You will immediately inspect the contents of Your Certificate (“Initial Inspection”), and to immediately request revocation if you become aware of any inaccuracies, errors, defects, or other problems (collectively, “Certificate Problems”) with Your Certificate.
 Your ACME Client Software may perform this task for You.
 You agree that You will have accepted Your Certificate when You first use Your Certificate or the corresponding Private Key after obtaining Your Certificate, or if You fail to request revocation of Your Certificate immediately following Initial Inspection.

-3.6 Use of Your Certificate
+3.6 Installation and Use of Your Certificate

+You may reproduce and distribute Your Certificate on a nonexclusive and royalty-free basis, provided that it is reproduced and distributed in full and in compliance with this Agreement.
+You warrant to ISRG and the public-at-large, and You agree, that You will install Your Certificate only on servers that are accessible at the subjectAltName(s) listed in Your Certificate, and that you will use Your Certificate solely in compliance with all applicable laws and solely in accordance with this Agreement.
+Your Certificate will remain the property of ISRG, subject to Your right to use it as set forth in this Agreement.

-The purpose of Your Certificate is to encrypt Internet communications.
+The purpose of Your Certificate is to authenticate and encrypt Internet communications.
 ISRG is not responsible for any legal or other consequences resulting from or associated with the use of Your Certificate.
 You agree that You will not use Your Certificate for any purpose requiring fail-safe performance, such as the operation of public utilities or power facilities, air traffic control or navigation systems, weapons systems, or any other systems, the failure of which would reasonably be expected to lead to bodily injury, death or property damage.

 3.7.
 When to Revoke Your Certificate

-You must immediately request that Your Certificate be revoked if: (i) You suspect or discover that Your Private Key has been, or is in danger of being, lost, stolen, otherwise compromised, or subjected to unauthorized use, or (ii) any information in Your Certificate is no longer accurate, current or complete, or any such information becomes misleading.
+You warrant to ISRG and the public-at-large, and You agree, that You will immediately request that Your Certificate be revoked if: (i) there is any actual or suspected misuse or Key Compromise of the Private Key associated with the Public Key included in Your Certificate, or (ii) any information in Your Certificate is, or becomes, misleading, incorrect or inaccurate.
 You may make a revocation request to ISRG using ACME Client Software.
-You should also notify anyone who may have relied upon Your use of Your Certificate that Your encrypted communications may have been subject to compromise
+You should also notify anyone who may have relied upon Your use of Your Certificate that Your encrypted communications may have been subject to compromise.

 3.8 When to Cease Using Your Certificate

-You must immediately cease using Your Certificate if: (i) You suspect or discover that the Private Key corresponding to Your Certificate has been or may be stolen, lost, or otherwise compromised or subjected to unauthorized use, (ii) any information in Your Certificate is no longer accurate, current or complete, or any such information becomes misleading, or (iii) upon the revocation or expiration of Your Certificate.
+You warrant to ISRG and the public-at-large, and You agree, that You will promptly cease using Your Certificate (i) if any information in Your Certificate is, or becomes, misleading, incorrect or inaccurate, or (ii) upon the revocation or expiration of Your Certificate.

+3.9 When to Cease Using Your Private Key

+You warrant to ISRG and the public-at-large, and You agree, that You will promptly cease all use of the Private Key corresponding to the Public Key included in Your Certificate upon revocation of Your Certificate for reasons of known or suspected Key Compromise.

-3.9 Indemnification
+3.10 Indemnification